-Social media demands that viewers be able to take in a concept not only in record amount of time (under a minute!), it also demands silence.
+Social media demands that viewers be able to take in a concept not only in a record amount of time, it also demands silence.
 Text can appeal to the viewer on the go, whether at work or on a quiet train, who want to fully understand the concepts but not necessarily hear them.

 Finally, text can augment an idea even within a video that utilizes voice-over and natural sound.
 If the video is filled with statistics that beg for numbers, text can help hammer home the idea.
 If a voice-over is noting that “Bruce Jenner won a record seven gold medals in the 1976 Olympics,” it can be enhanced by text reading “7 GOLD!” making the moment pop.